-Our indicator for 2016 was to have no reportable injuries, that is, injuries which result in Lost Time from work.
+Our indicator for 2017 was to have no reportable injuries that result in lost time from work.
 Unfortunately one reportable injury occurred, so our target was not achieved.

 Our Health and Safety objectives and targets are consistent with the overall concrete industry, where the ultimate objective is for 'Zero Harm'.